-If you’re trying to stay healthy, recipes will be your best friend.
+If you’re trying to stay healthy, healthy recipes like these oat chocolate cherry bars will be your best friend.
 Find recipes that are not only healthy but also easy to make.
 What adjustments do you need to make?
 Portion size.
 Make more than you need and freeze or store the leftovers in specific containers.
 Read more about the containers below.

 Cook in Multiples

 As I mentioned above, cooking more than you need for one meal is one of the top healthy meal prep ideas.
 However, you can take it even further by cooking three meals at once.
 For example, buy more chicken than you need, divide it into three and season each third differently.
 Most times, chicken is baked at 350 degrees so all three portions can be cooked at once.
 You can do this with multiple meals like salads, veggies, and other meats.

 Believe it or not, smoothies make a great healthy lunch option.
 I know right?!
 Here’s the problem, who has a blender at their desk, in their car, or wherever else they’re working?
 The solution is to make the smoothie in advance and then freeze it.
 Make way more than you need, and then you’ll have a smoothie for whenever you want.
 The best part is, no blender required to defrost.